elzemaltun/smart_waste_disposal/README.md

 - **Features:**
   - Displays waste level percentage and temperature.
   - Provides buttons for emptying and restoring the container.
-  - Logs optional history of events.
+  - Logs optional history of events. (not working at the moment.)

 ---

 ## How to Run

 ### Arduino Setup
-1. Upload the Arduino sketch to the microcontroller.
-2. Connect the hardware components as per the schematic.
+1. Connect the hardware components as per the schematic.
+2. Build the Arduino code.
+3. Upload the Arduino sketch to the microcontroller.

 ### Operator Dashboard
-1. Compile and run the GUI application on a PC.
+1. Change the port name on the GUI side.
-2. Connect the Arduino to the PC via serial.
+2. Open a terminal.
+3. Go to the directory where swd_gui file is located.
+4. Type python swd_gui.py

 ### Demonstration Steps
 1. Turn on the system and observe the startup state.
 2. Simulate user actions: open, close, and enter waste.
-3. Fill the container (block the sınar sensor) and test the full state behavior.
+3. Fill the container (block the sonar sensor) and test the full state behavior.
 4. Use the GUI to empty and restore the container. (unavailable at the moment)
 5. Trigger a temperature alarm and restore the system. (unavailable at the moment)

 ---

 ## Current Issues
-- **GUI Functionality:** The GUI is currently symbolic as the messaging system does not work.
-- **Arduino Communication:** Arduino is unable to send messages to the GUI.
+- **GUI:** We do not log the history and show it on the GUI.

 ### Requirements
 - Use the `pyserial` library for Python to establish communication between Arduino and the GUI.